lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 // TODO: Structure of DynamoDB data

-A primary key is composed of a partition key and a sort key
+A primary key is composed of a partition key and a sort key.

-### Global Tables
+#### Global Tables

 You can make a DynamoDB table accessible with low latency in multiple regions using **global tables** via two-way replication.
 Because read-or-writes can be performed in any regions, and the data will be replicated appropriately to create a consistent data store, this can be considered **active-active replication**.

 //TODO: Global Tables diagram

-### DynamoDB Accelerator (DAX)
+#### DynamoDB Accelerator (DAX)

 This is a fully managed in-memory cache explicitly for DynamoDB, and provides a 10× performance improvement for DynamoDB reads, providing three-digit microsecond latency when accessing DynamoDB tables.

 It can only be used with DynamoDB.

-## Redshift
+### Redshift

 **Redshift** is a PostgreSQL database solution that is used for **Online Analytical Processing (OLAP)** instead of Online Transaction Processing (OLTP), which can be used for analytics and data warehousing.
 Instead of loading data continuously, data should be loaded infrequently at intervals.

-Other differentiating factors include that it provides columnar-based storage (as opposed to row-based storage), and provides a [Massively Parallel Query Execution (MPP)](https://docs.aws.amazon.com/redshift/latest/dg/c_challenges_achieving_high_performance_queries.html#massively-parallel-processing) environment.
+Other differentiating factors include that it provides columnar-based storage (as opposed to row-based storage), and provides a [Massively Parallel Query Execution (MPP)][17] environment.

 Pricing is pay as you go, based on provisioned instances; and has an SQL interface for performing queries, while allowing BI integrations such as AWS Quicksight or Tableau.

-## DocumentDB
+### DocumentDB

 **DocumentDB** is a AWS implementation of the NoSQL database MongoDB, and is used to store, query, and index JSON data.
-It is analagous to **Aurora**, and provides similar deployment concepts; while also being fully managed, and highly available with replication across multiple AZ’s.
+It is analogous to **Aurora**, and provides similar deployment concepts; while also being fully managed, and highly available with replication across multiple AZ’s.

-DocumentDB storage automatically grows in increments of 10GB up to [128TiB](https://aws.amazon.com/documentdb/features/).
+DocumentDB storage automatically grows in increments of 10GB up to [128TiB][18].

-## Neptune
+### Neptune

-Neptune is a fully-managed graph database that is highly available across 3 AZ’s, with up to 15 read replicas; and is useful for building and running applications with highly connected datasets, such as knowledge graphs, fraud detection, recommendation engines, and social networking.
+Neptune is a fully-managed graph database that is highly available across 3 AZ's, with up to 15 read replicas; and is useful for building and running applications with highly connected datasets, such as knowledge graphs, fraud detection, recommendation engines, and social networking.

-## QLDB
+### QLDB

 Quantum Ledge Database is a fully managed, serverless, highly available (3 AZ replication) ledger database useful for reviewing and capturing history made to application data over time.

-- QLDB provides immutability that can be cryptographically verified.
+* QLDB provides immutability that can be cryptographically verified.
     Behind the scenes, a *journal* captures sequences of modifications to your data, and then recomputes a cryptographic hash that can provide the data prior has not been modified or deleted.

 This makes it useful for financial transactions and other applications requiring immutability.
 It is 2–3× more performant than common ledger blockchain frameworks, and data can be manipulated via SQL.

 Note that this is a **centralised solution**, unlike Managed Blockchain which provides a decentralisation component.

-## Managed Blockchain
+### Managed Blockchain

 Blockchains make it possible to build applications where multiple parties can execute transactions without the need for a trusted, central authority.
 Unlike QLDB, Amazon Managed Blockchain can be used to:

-- Join public blockchain networks
+* Join public blockchain networks
-- Create scalable private networks
+* Create scalable private networks

 It is compatible with the *Hyperledger Fabric*, *Ethereum*, & *Bitcoin* blockchain frameworks.

-## Data Tools
+### Data Tools

-### EMR
+#### EMR

-[**Elastic MapReduce (EMR)**](https://aws.amazon.com/emr/) is a tool for creating [Hadoop](https://hadoop.apache.org/) clusters to analyze and process large amounts of data, by creating clusters of hundreds of EC2 instances to process this data.
+[**Elastic MapReduce (EMR)**][19] is a tool for creating [Hadoop][20] clusters to analyze and process large amounts of data, by creating clusters of hundreds of EC2 instances to process this data.
 EMR takes care of provisioning and configuring these instances for these tools.

 Some use cases of this include data processing, machine learning, web indexing, and general big data utilities.

-### Athena
+#### Athena

 **Amazon Athena** is a serverless query service to perform analytics against S3 objects, using standard SQL language for queries.
 It supports many file types including CSV, JSON, ORC, Avro, and Parquet.

 Athena is built on Presto, and is priced at a rate of $5/TB of data scanned.
 Use cases include business intelligence, analytics, reporting, querying CloudTrail logs, and more.

-### QuickSight
+#### QuickSight

 You can create interactive dashboards using the serverless machine learning-powered BI service called **QuickSight**.
 Uses cases include business analytics, building visualizations, performing ad-hoc analysis, and extracting business insights.

-### Glue
+#### Glue

 **Glue** is a managed **extract, transform, and load (ETL)** service that can be used to prepare and transform your data for analytics.
 Instead of using services for this, it is a fully serverless service that can be placed in your data pipeline before it is then loaded into another service or database.

 ![GlueETL.svg](Cloud%20Practitioner%20(CLF-C01)%2085d2aae2a2d845babd8d884ace9fba86/GlueETL.svg)

 There is also **Glue Data Catalog** (part of the Glue family), is a catalog of your datasets within your AWS infrastructure, which can be used by other AWS services such as Athena, Redshift, EMR, to build schemas for those datasets.

-### Database Migration Service
+#### Database Migration Service

 **DMS** allows us to extract data from a *Source DB* onto an EC2 instance running the DMS software, before loading it onto a *Target DB*; letting you quickly and securely migrate databases to AWS.
 Additionally, the source database remains available during the migration.
 It supports both:

-- **Homogeneous migrations**, i.e. an Oracle database to an AWS Oracle database
+* **Homogeneous migrations**, i.e. an Oracle database to an AWS Oracle database
-- **Heterogeneous migrations**, i.e. Microsoft SQL Server to Aurora
+* **Heterogeneous migrations**, i.e. Microsoft SQL Server to Aurora

 # Section 10: Other Compute Services